luka1199/solo-public-session/README.md

 ## How it works

 The script pauses the GTA5.exe process for nine seconds.
 This will cause the game to kick you out of the current session and create a new empty session for you.
-For you it will just look like all other players on the server are leaving the session.
+For you it will just look like all other players on the server are leaving your session.